When Lilacs Last in the Dooryard Bloom'd: Narrative

-While Whitman's "When Lilacs Last in the Dooryard Bloom'd" is an elegy to the fallen president, it does not mention him by name or the circumstances surrounding his death; the comparison drawn by the elegy is to compare Lincoln's completed life with the transient and short-lived beauty of flowers in full bloom.
+While Whitman's "When Lilacs Last in the Dooryard Bloom'd" is an elegy to the fallen president, it does not mention him by name or the circumstances surrounding his death; it compares Lincoln's completed life with the transient and short-lived beauty of flowers in full bloom.
 This is not atypical; Whitman biographer Jerome Loving states that "traditionally elegies do not mention the name of the deceased in order to allow the lament to have universal application".
 According to Rugoff, the poem's narrative is given by an unnamed speaker, adding:

 The speaker expresses his sorrow over the death of 'him I love' and reveals his growing consciousness of his own sense of the meaning of death and the consolation he paradoxically finds in death itself.
 The narrative action depicts the journey of Lincoln's coffin without mentioning the president by name and portrays visions of 'the slain soldiers of war' without mentioning either the Civil War or its causes.
 The identifications are assumed to be superfluous, even tactless; no American could fail to understand what war was meant.
 Finally, in the 'carol of the bird,' the speaker recounts the song in which death is invoked, personified and celebrated.

 According to Vendler, the speaker's first act is to break off a sprig from the lilac bush (line 17) that he subsequently lays on Lincoln's coffin during the funeral procession (line 44–45):